cicada-lang/cicada-solo/notes/inductive-datatype.md

 # Well-founded relation and Noetherian induction

-It seems a generalization of structural induction is Noetherian induction, which depends on the concept of [Well-founded relation][].
+It seems a generalization of structural induction is *Noetherian induction*, which depends on the concept of [Well-founded relation][].

 [Well-founded relation]: https://en.wikipedia.org/wiki/Well-founded_relation